-To bring functionality into your dining room and every other room, you should carefully consider every piece of furniture and every décor element.
+To bring functionality into your dining rooms and every other room, you should carefully consider every piece of furniture and every décor element.

 Natural Elements are Key

-Both Japanese and Danish designers value the natural warmth found in wood.
+Both Japanese interiors and Danish designers value the natural warmth found in wood.

 You should try and integrate it into your home with crucial pieces of furniture, ideally with minimal surface treatments.
 It is stressful to point out that you don’t want too much furniture in one room.
 It will become overbearing, completely not what Japandi design stands for.